someengineering/resoto.com/blog/2022/11-18-tagging-as-a-treat/index.md

 As highlighted in [this recent blog post](../10-14-a-tale-of-two-tools/index.md) going through cloud infrastructure with CLI can be tiresome and requires a lot of contextual knowledge, as the API can differ between services.
 This is hardly conducive to effectively keeping tags under control.
 In that post we also outlined how Resoto simplifies interaction with your cloud(s).

-Here, we are going to go through a scenario of tag maintenance on AWS with Resoto in detail:
+Here, we are going to go through a scenario of tag maintenance on <abbr title="Amazon Web Services">AWS</abbr> with Resoto in detail:

-Let us consider a (somewhat simplified) scenario where an internal policy demands that all S3 Buckets and EC2 Volumes carry a tag with the key “costcenter” and a value that corresponds to a department or a project.
+Let us consider a (somewhat simplified) scenario where an internal policy demands that all <abbr title="Simple Storage Service">S3</abbr> Buckets and <abbr title="Elastic Compute Cloud">EC2</abbr> Volumes carry a tag with the key “costcenter” and a value that corresponds to a department or a project.
 Most developers know about this, but the information is often conveyed by word of mouth and not by looking into the policy itself.
 As a result, the tag is sometimes being mis-spelled.

-For the sake of clarity our example only covers AWS.
+For the sake of clarity our example only covers <abbr title="Amazon Web Services">AWS</abbr>.
 However, Resoto treats [all resources from all cloud providers](../09-22-cloud-resources-they-have-a-lot-in-common/index.md) the same and you can easily mix and match your search queries as needed.

 All examples below are executed on resotoshell after resource collection.
 They will use the [search command](/docs/reference/cli/search-commands/search) and the [tagging commands](/docs/concepts/resource-management/tagging).